oroinc/documentation/commerce/getting_started/my_oro/my_user_menus_config.rst

 1. In the left panel, click a menu item that you want to show.

-2. Click the :guilabel:`Show` button in the upper-right corner of the page.
+2. Click the **Show** button in the upper-right corner of the page.

 .. note::
     If a menu item that you want to show has a parent, it will become visible too.